 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.0 Very lowVery high 5

-Violence has been concentrated in the major drug trafficking zones of Mexico’s northern, central, and Pacific states, which see fighting between national forces and DTOs and internal fighting between DTOs.
-In recent years criminal groups have fragmented, making the violence increasingly localised and sporadic.?
+Violence has been concentrated in the major drug trafficking zones of Mexico’s northern, central, and Pacific states, which experience both fighting between national forces and drug trafficking organisations (DTOs) and internal fighting between DTOs.
+In recent years, criminal groups have fragmented, making the violence increasingly localised and contributing to increased homicide rates.?

-Mexico's conflict compromises livelihoods and security, especially among more vulnerable, poorer communities.
-DTO activities may undermine local economies? by lowering production, worker numbers, and salaries.
+Gang-related violence in Mexico compromises livelihoods and security, especially among more vulnerable and poorer communities.
+Studies have shown that DTO activities and high rates of drug-related homicides undermine local economies by lowering production, which in turn reduces both the number of workers and salaries.
 Civilians living in areas under cartel control may be subject to extortion, daily harassment, and forced displacement through violence.?
-Five of the six cities with the highest murder rates in the world are in Mexico; two (Tijuana, Ciudad Juarez) are located along the US-Mexico border where many migrants and asylum seekers reside.

-Mexico is a major transit country for migrants and asylum seekers travelling towards the US.
-They are vulnerable to violence along Mexico’s migration routes as well, and many are targeted by criminal groups. ?
-An increasingly complex legal situation faced by migrants at the US-Mexican border means many are forced to live in inadequate conditions in border towns, where they are further exposed to criminal violence.?
+Mexico is a transit country for migrants and asylum seekers travelling towards the US.
+Migrants are commonly subject to violence, rape, intimidation, extortion, and robbery by organised criminal gangs that operate across Mexico, particularly in the border states.
+The onset of the pandemic has worsened an already highly precarious situation for migrant populations at the US-Mexico border.
+An increasingly complex legal situation and COVID-19-related border closures mean many are forced to live in inadequate conditions in overcrowded shelters or on the streets in border towns, where they are further exposed to criminal violence.?